edu-rinaldi/Naive-Path-tracer/report.md

 My solution is based on the intersection algorithms provided [here](https://iquilezles.org/www/articles/intersectors/intersectors.htm) as *"Sphere intersection"* and *"Rounded cone intersection"*.

 ## How the code is setup
-For both intersection algorithms I decided to calculate position, normal and uvs directly in the intersection code (no particular reason, it's just easier) and I put them in a modified version of `bvh_intersection` struct:
+For both intersection algorithms I decided to calculate position, normal and uv directly in the intersection code (no particular reason, it's just easier) and I put them in a modified version of `bvh_intersection` struct:

 ```cpp